Working in Belgium: what do you need?

 Counter non-Belgians - working in Belgium

-Residence permit for non-EU/EEA graduates (‘search year’)
+Residence permit for non-EU/EEA graduates or researchers whose research project has been completed (‘search year’)

 Collection work permit B

 Sometimes you do require a work permit B (e.g. to work in Belgium during a short stay, as au pair or during a working holiday).
 The city will send you an invitation to collect it at the city office, by appointment.